MicrosoftDocs/win32/desktop-src/SecCrypto/eku-name.md

 ---
-Description: Sets or retrieves an enumeration value that specifies the CAPICOM name of the EKU.
+description: Sets or retrieves an enumeration value that specifies the CAPICOM name of the EKU.
 This is the default property. ms.assetid: afce5553-ef18-4a7f-b1c8-fbe00d3277e0
 title: IEKU::Name property
 ms.topic: reference